-Sac Metro Air District's 2017-18 Check Before You Burn season has concluded.
-The next season will begin November 1, 2018.
+Sac Metro Air District's annual Check Before You Burn season will begin on Thursday, November 1, 2018.

 For daily air quality forecasts from March to October, please visit SpareTheAir.com.